Roland Sales

-Roland Sales (born 1958) is a former running back for the University of Arkansas and a former professional football player.
-His career is significant because in the 1977 season's 1978 Orange Bowl, Sales set an Orange Bowl rushing record of 205 yards that stood until the 1997 season Orange Bowl when Ahman Green broke it by rushing for 206 yards.
+Roland Sales (born 1958) is an American former football running back.
+He played college football for the Arkansas Razorbacks and professionally in the Canadian Football League.
+His career is significant because in the 1977 season's 1978 Orange Bowl, Sales set an Orange Bowl rushing record of 205 yards that stood until the 1998 Orange Bowl when Ahman Green broke it by rushing for 206 yards.
 Sales and Razorbacks teammate Reggie Freeman were named 1978 Orange Bowl MVPs.

 College career

 An Arkansas native, Sales was recruited by head coach Frank Broyles to play for Arkansas.
 By his junior year he was playing backup to running back Ben Cowins.
 The Razorbacks had a powerhouse team in the 1970s.
 Behind the passing skills of Ron Calcagni, the rushing of Cowins, the defense played by future Chicago Bears star Dan Hampton and the record setting kicking of Steve Little the Razorbacks were always highly ranked during that period.
 Following Broyles' retirement from coaching he was replaced by head coach Lou Holtz.
 Up until that time Sales' career had been mediocre.